Cart

 https://cert-manager.io/docs/usage/ingress/

-You can check the status of the Pods and Services created for Cert-manager using the following commands:
+You can check the status of the Pods and Services created for Cert-manager with the following commands, respectively:

 kubectl get pods -n cert-manager